 Cost of Patching Event = (Fully Burdened Hourly Rate) * (Hourly Effort)

-Numbers may vary, but with a total of 10 yearly patches on average, the costs for patching can reach several million dollars for a sizeable organization.
+Numbers may vary, but with a total of 10 yearly patches on average, the costs can reach several million dollars for a sizeable organization.
 And 10 yearly patches is a vast underestimation.

 Patching comes with a low ROI given its costliness and minimal effectiveness.